 - MRI: In some instances, an MRI is needed to distinguish the cyst from other tumors.

-Ganglion cysts are harmless, and there are a few treatment options:
+Ganglion cysts are harmless, but there are a few treatment options:

 - Monitoring but no treatment.
-As the cyst may disappear, the doctor may recommend simple monitoring.
+As the cyst may disappear, your OSI physician may recommend simply monitoring it.

 - Splinting: A wrist splint (or brace) may relieve symptoms of pain and result in a decrease in size of the cyst.